Noble Roman's: Since 2010

 Noble Roman's Craft Pizza & Pub in Greenwood, Indiana in 2022.

 By the end of 2020, almost all of the 1000-plus locations that operated at the chain's 2008 peak had closed.
-The company currently operates 7 corporate-owned locations and 3 franchised locations.
+At the time, the company operated 7 corporate-owned locations and 3 franchised locations.
 The company's revenue vs. non-capital operational expenses showed a significant gross margin at the corporate-owned locations and a modest revenue stream from the franchises.
 However, when debt service and rent costs were factored in, the company exhibited an overall loss in 2020.

 After the collapse of its franchising arm, the company made several attempts to enter other markets, all of which existed more in press releases than reality.
 Announced plans of this nature included selling reheat-and-serve products in supermarkets, serving fresh products for eating inside supermarket cafes, and supplying pizzas for on-site preparation by employees of "nontraditional locations" such as "convenience stores, military bases, and bowling alleys".
 While all of these business model pivots were promoted heavily in the trade press, none of them actually materialized beyond test markets.
 In the 3rd quarterly earnings report that came out in November 2016, the company had announced its decision to “discontinue expansion of its stand-alone take-n-bake concept, so that management’s efforts could be fully focused on the modernized Craft Pizza & Pub.”

 In November 2014, Scott Mobley replaced his father, Paul Mobley, as president and CEO while the elder remained chairman.